imagej/imagej.github.io/_pages/editing/citations.md

 ## Citation Options

-There are currently two options to include citations on your page:
+There are currently three options to include citations on your page:

-`include citation`: allows you to create a single-use citation, or footnote `include publication`: pulls a pre-formatted citation from a [list of frequently cited publications](/contribute/citing).
+* `include citation`: allows you to create a single-use citation, or footnote
+* `include publication`: pulls a pre-formatted citation from a [list of frequently cited publications](/contribute/citing).
+* `include testimonial`: allows a personal quote from a [person](/people)

 ## Include Citations